Q: What makes you love yourself?

 Q: How did you feel wearing these outfits?

-Q: When did you first realise that you don’t identify with your gender and how was the whole transitional experience like?
+Q: When did you realise that you identify yourself as non-binary and how was the whole experience like?

-Q: You managed to channelize your transitional identity in your field of work gracefully.
-Was it difficult or were you able to initiate that process smoothly?
+Q: You managed to channelize your identity in your field of work gracefully.
+Was it difficult or were you able to initiate that transition smoothly?

 Q: Where do you see yourself in 10 years?

-Q: Do you have a message you want to send others who might be questioning their gender identity and/or are still inhibited to openly express themselves?
+Q: Do you have a message you want to send others who might be questioning gender roles and/or are still inhibited to openly express themselves?

 Q: Who has been your biggest inspiration?